Curious about what gated content is and want to see some examples of it in use?

 You may have taken one yourself and been asked to put your email address into a form before you can start the quiz or see your results.
 This is a brilliant use of gated content!

 Not only do quizzes work as gated content, but you can also use the information you get about your leads to segment them.
 Then, put them into your marketing automation plan, and offer them different types of content in the future based on their needs.

 Online courses continue to grow in popularity.
-And you can use them as gated content (free or paid.)
+And you can use them very effectively as gated content (free or paid.)

 If you’re interested in using courses as part of your gated content strategy, we encourage you to consider making a portion of your site a membership site.